trn-gabru/GabrixDocs/README.md

 ## About GabrixDocs
-This is a imple Task Manager thet manages your tasks in bit funkey way. you can also play with it by simply dragging them.
+This is a simple Task Manager that manages your tasks in bit funkey way. you can also play with it by simply dragging them.

 ### Built With